Estheraiyeola/my_sui_journey/installing_sui_on_linux/README.md

 ## Prerequisites

-Before you begin, make sure your system is up-to-date and that you have all the necessary dependencies.
+Before you begin, make sure your system is up-to-date and that you have all the necessary dependencies installed.

 ### 1. Update Your System
 ```bash